 New and improved validator tools and best practices are under development.
 GTFS Best Practices developed by RMI are under continual revision and have already been enhanced to reflect stakeholder feedback since their release.
-GTFS-realtime best practices are also under development and will define minimum data requirements, set expectations with respect to AVL-to-GTFSrealtime translation (including minimum requirements for polling rate and GPS accuracy), indicate how service changes might provide producers an easily implementable stepping stone toward full provision of real-time data, and provide definition of a universal Data forums provide the opportunity for agencies and developers to advance data quality together update frequency for both static and real-time transit data feeds.
-The Center for Urban Transportation Research (CUTR) at the University of South Florida is developing an updated GTFS-realtime validator tool that will provide a common basis for evaluating feeds against GTFS-realtime 2.0.
+GTFS-realtime best practices are also under development and will define minimum data requirements, set expectations with respect to AVL-to-GTFSrealtime translation (including minimum requirements for polling rate and GPS accuracy), indicate how service changes might provide producers an easily implementable stepping stone toward full provision of real-time data, and provide definition of a universal

+Data forums provide the opportunity for agencies and developers to advance data quality together against GTFS-realtime 2.0.